-Can brokers physically preview or show properties in Phase 1.5 and Phase 2?
-(Revised June 05, 2020)
+Can brokers physically preview or show properties in Phase 2?
+(Revised June 24, 2020)

 Yes.
 In-person previews or showings of properties are permitted if the required protocols are followed.
 Previews or showings must be by appointment, a total of no more than three people, including the broker, are permitted at the property at any one time, and those three people adhere to strict social distancing guidelines.
-Real estate brokers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers and their clients must wear cloth face coverings.
 Any previews or showings should be conducted as expeditiously as possible.